orientechnologies/orientdb-docs/src/java/ref/OElement/getProperty.md

 #### Return Value

 OrientDB stores typed data.
-The return value this method returns is of the type that coresponds to the given property.
+The return value this method returns is of the type that corresponds to the given property.
 For more information, see [Supported Data Types](../../../general/Types.md).

 ### Example